 I even attempted a panoramic stitch of it, and while it is not perfect you get the general idea.
 (Image is 1500×426).

 Salisbury is really a tourist attraction, and somewhat of a retirement home, with its narrow pavements and strange alleyways it can sometimes lead you to surprisingly pretty buildings.
 In general though the city is a mix of olde, old and recent, but there is not a lot of work available so it does tend to be a destination commuted to (and from).
 The station is not a pretty building at all, if anything it is somewhat of an ugly place, although occasionally steam powered specials would make an appearance.
-It was also the site if a very bad train accident in 1906 but there is nothing to see that commemorates the accident,
+It was also the site if a very bad train accident in 1906 but at the time of posting there was nothing to see that commemorates the accident on the station.
+However, I believe a plaque was erected recently.

 There were a number of interesting museums and churches worth occupying myself with, and I did the rounds of most of the accessible ones.
 The prettiest must have been St Lawrence in Stratford Sub-Castle as well as St Andrews in Laverstock.